 Explore non-residential (dispersed) learning

-Through dispersed learning, you can live a distance from Trinity and still benefit from studying with us and being part of our communnity.
+Through dispersed learning, you can live anywhere in the country yet still benefit from studying with us and being part of our communnity.

 Our dispersed learners can complete the Diploma in Theology, Ministry and Mission in two years or the Bachelor of Arts (Honours) in Theology, Ministry and Mission in three years, both accredited by Durham University.

 For further information about dispersed learning contact email@example.com or 0117 968 0254.